telliott99/MyUnix/server5.rst

     removing those symlinks.
 It is not an error to enable a  module  which is already enabled, or to disable one which is already disabled.

-It looks like that is right.
 So I will do this:

 .. sourcecode:: bash

     sudo a2enmod cgi
-    sudo service apache2 restart
+    sudo apachectl restart

 And take a look: